 “He is shooting walls not knowing what’s on the other side,” Attorney Butch Pope said during closing arguments.

-MacKenzie shot pictures of himself in the home, mirrors and walls.
+MacKenzie shot pictures of himself in the home, mirrors, and walls.
 He wanted to shoot the house up to show “how broken his life was” because he had recently lost his license, his job, and his girlfriend and was dealing with anxiety and depression according to testimony and closing arguments from the defense.

-“He has been over charged,” Pope said during his closing arguments.
+“He has been overcharged,” Pope said during his closing arguments.

-“He was in a rage and he threatened the lives of those in the Bladen County Sheriff’s office,” McGee said during his closing arguments.
+“He was in a rage, and he threatened the lives of those in the Bladen County Sheriff’s Office,” McGee said during his closing arguments.

 “He closed the blinds and the door.
 Then he barricades himself in the home; that is an admission of guilt,” McGee explained.

-MacKenize did this out of rage because, from his own admission, he wanted to show his mom how broken his life was, McGee outlined.
+MacKenzie did this out of rage because, from his own admission, he wanted to show his mom how broken his life was, McGee outlined.

-“Drugs didn’t do this, MacKenzie Brisson’s rage did this,” McGee protested.
+“Drugs didn’t do this; MacKenzie Brisson’s rage did this,” McGee protested.

 “He hasn’t been held accountable.
 He has been welcomed back in his mother’s home.
-His mom had to send him back to rehab and he still has firearms in his home,” McGee reminded the jurors during his closing remarks.
+His mom had to send him back to rehab, and he still has firearms in his home,” McGee reminded the jurors during his closing remarks.

-Since November 2017, MacKenzie has been in rehabilitation twice as well as received other mental health services according to earlier testimony and is currently taking two different prescriptions for his mental health.
+Since November 2017, MacKenzie has been in rehabilitation twice as well as received other mental health services, according to earlier testimony, and is currently taking two different prescriptions for his mental health.

-After both sides rested the judge gave the jury their instructions.
+After both sides rested, the Judge gave the jury their instructions.
 The jury had an option to find MacKenzie guilty or not guilty of the three felony counts.
-The judge also explained to the jury they could find the defendant guilty or not guilty of an A1 misdemeanor, assault with a deadly weapon charge.
+The Judge also explained to the jury they could find the defendant guilty or not guilty of an A1 misdemeanor, assault with a deadly weapon charge.

 The jury deliberated for most of the day on Friday after the closing arguments were given.
 The jury members paused to ask for a review of the evidence and instructions.

-After lunch and an afternoon break the jurors continued to deliberate.
+After lunch and an afternoon break, the jurors continued to deliberate.
 The jury came out of deliberation close to 5 p.m. on Friday afternoon.

 The A1 misdemeanor has a maximum of 150 days in jail.
 The Class F felony crimes have a sentence of 10 to 41 months of jail time.

 Judge Stone gave the jury more instructions and sent them back to the jury room for more deliberations.

-The jury came back about 10 minutes after 5 p.m. and agreed, there was no reasonable possibility the jury could come to a unanimous decision about the case.
+The jury came back about 10 minutes after 5 p.m. and agreed; there was no reasonable possibility the jury could come to a unanimous decision about the case.

 The Judge declared the case a mistrial and moved the case to the September docket for case management.
 Case management will be held on September 9th and 10th.

-The decision to either retry the case or offer a plea will be discussed in September during case management according to Attorney McGee.
+According to Attorney McGee, the decision to either retry the case or offer a plea will be discussed in September of 2019 during case management.